idaholab/DACKAR/README.md

   python -m nltk.downloader all
 ```

-- Different approach when there is a issue with SSLError
+- Different approach when there is an issue with SSLError

 As a first alternative, the following command can be used:
 ```bash